spuxx1701/potber-client/README.md

 Visit https://potber.de/ and browse away!

-If you have trouble logging in, you can simply log in manually on [https://forum.mods.de](https://forum.mods.de). potber and the original forum share one session.
+If you have trouble logging in, you can simply log in manually on [https://forum.mods.de](https://forum.mods.de). potber and the original forum share a single session.

 ## Core features